French lavenders are appreciated around the world for their long flowering season and fine fragrance.

 French Lavender Care in Winter

-It is important to emphasize that French lavender is not cold hardy and will not survive outdoors in frost, snow, ice and freezing temperatures (most varieties are hardy to USDA zones 7-11).
+It is important to emphasize that French lavender is not cold hardy and will not survive outdoors in frost, snow, ice, and freezing temperatures (most varieties are hardy to USDA zones 7-11).

-If your climate experiences mild winter like the in the lavender home range of the Mediterranean in southern Europe then it will live outdoors without a problem, although there are a few good practices for caring for French lavenders over winter such as:
+If your climate experiences mild winter like the one in the lavender home range of the Mediterranean in southern Europe then it will live outdoors without a problem, although there are a few good practices for caring for French lavenders over winter such as: